enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 );
 ```

-- I imported BrowserRouter from react router dom and then wrap the app component by the BrowserRouter component.
+- I imported BrowserRouter from react router dom and then wrap the app component with the BrowserRouter component.

 - Then go to the App.jsx file and paste the following code